kluctl/kluctl/CONTRIBUTING.md

 ## Creating issues / Reporting bugs

-Probably the easiest way to contribute is to create issues on Github.
+Probably the easiest way to contribute is to create issues on GitHub.
 An issue could for example be a bug report or a feature request.
 It's also fine to create an issue that requests some change, for example to documentation.
 Issues can also be used as reminders/TODOs that something needs to be done in the future.